Phileosopher/commonplace/trends.md

 Some people will *always* refuse to adopt a trend.
 These people are "laggards", and will never adopt it.
 They usually represent about 16% of the group.

 Laggards only adopt because they absolutely must, and often only because the [law](rules.md) has become [punitive](rules-methods.md).
 Many laggards are defiantly set in their [habits](habits.md), but [creative](mind-creativity.md) laggards can become the innovators of other trends that run *counter* to those trends.

+APPLICATION: No matter what, every trend is just a majority adopting it.
+There will *always* be outliers who never [change](people-changes.md) from their fixed [habits](habits.md).
+Depending on the thing in question, extremists tend to either [disbelieve](understanding-certainty.md) their existence or maintain their outlier status.

+APPLICATION: There will always be "old people" industries for phased-out things.
+They will almost always be low-[quality](values-quality.md), and are rarely worth [specializing](jobs-specialization.md) in unless you simply need the money.
+Those old people will likely never [change](people-changes.md), but *will* often complain when their old trends are finally phased out.

 The laggards' [passion](purpose.md) dictates how long a trend can be a Social Standard Zombie.
 The more passion, the faster they'll successfully [build](creations.md) a trend that opposes it.